 3. I can travel according to my pace and interests

 It comes with acknowledging the fact that every one wants to travel in a certain way.
 Sometimes we are ready to meet at common grounds for companionship.
 And, I am absolutely okay doing that.
 But, at times I want to travel the way I want, without the guilt of boring others or getting bored myself.
-When I visited Vienna on my own, I spent days studying palaces, museums and operas.
-Sai being the outdoors guy doesn’t like such visits.
-I am glad I did not drag him into doing it.
+When I visited Vienna on my own, I spent days studying palaces, museums and operas (which Sai might not have liked a lot).

 4. I am more open to making new friends